Peter Josie: Career

-He had originally entered the political sphere as a black power proponent and member of the St Lucia Forum, together with other well known political figures such as Hilford Deterville, Julian Hunte and George Odlum, which addressed mainly urban St Lucia on a new radical platform for St Lucia's development.
+He had originally entered the political sphere as a Black Power proponent and member of the Saint Lucia Forum, together with other well-known political figures such as Hilford Deterville, Julian Hunte and George Odlum, which addressed mainly urban Saint Lucia on a new radical platform for Saint Lucia's development.
 It was with the latter he was always associated as they led an agricultural workers trade union and galvanised the then marginalised rural farm labourers.

-Josie was the perfect foil for the suave Oxford educated Odlum.
-Whilst Odlum deployed his oratorical skills laced with a command of sometimes stuffy but entertaining English, Josie was more direct making effective use of the widely spoken French Creole to sometimes telling incendiary effect.
+Josie was the perfect foil for the suave Oxford-educated Odlum.
+Whilst Odlum deployed his oratorical skills laced with a command of sometimes stuffy but entertaining English, Josie was more direct, making effective use of the widely spoken French Creole to sometimes telling incendiary effect.

-He was a major controversial player in the ill-fated Labour Party government which was riven by internal wrangling when it formed the government during the abbreviated term between 1979-1982.
-Odlum and Josie were to fall out in spectacular fashion as they acrimoniously parted ways before the fall of the government.
+He was a major controversial player in the ill-fated Labour Party government which was riven by internal wrangling when it formed the government during the abbreviated term between 1979 and 1982.
+Odlum and Josie were to fall out in spectacular fashion as they acrimoniously parted ways, before the fall of the government.

 He was thrown out of the Labour Party after campaigning against then leader Julian Hunte for the post of political leader.
 He switched allegiance to the ruling United Workers Party and became one of its two Ministers with responsibility for Agriculture.

-He failed to retain his seat in the 1997 General Elections.
-After the elections he formed a group, the Organisation for National Enlightenment, ONE which he would abandon in the attempt to form a National Alliance with his former arch enemies, John Compton and George Odlum.
-When this coalition floundered and the Alliance splintered he took to the hustings in 2001 and to make an impression in his old stomping grounds, Castries East on the platform of the National Front.
+He failed to retain his seat in the 1997 general elections.
+After the elections he formed a group, the Organisation for National Enlightenment (ONE), which he would abandon in the attempt to form a National Alliance with his former arch-enemies, John Compton and George Odlum.
+When this coalition floundered and the Alliance splintered, he took to the hustings in 2001 and to make an impression in his old stomping grounds, Castries East on the platform of the National Front.
 He last appeared at the hustings when he campaigned for Richard Frederick in the by-election of 2005 and the General Elections of 2006.

 On 11 February 2012 Josie launched his autobiography, Shattered Dreams at the Bay Gardens Hotel.
-Josie is now closely associated with the campaign of Allen Chastanet, both in attaining the leadership of the opposition United Workers Party and in becoming Prime Minister of St Lucia.
+Josie is now closely associated with the campaign of Allen Chastanet, both in attaining the leadership of the opposition United Workers Party and in becoming Prime Minister of Saint Lucia.